greenfork/kisa/CURSOR_DESIGN.md

 Following considerations apply when the cursor is at the end of a line:
 - At the position of a newline "\n" character - cursor should move to the newline character above or below if the current line is longer.
+Option `track-eol` makes the cursor always follow the end of line, no matter the line length.
 - At the position of the last character in a line, right before the newline "\n" character - cursor should move to the last character of the line if the current line is longer.